eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 #### Beacon Block's Timeline
-Here's a condensed summary of the key points regarding the beacon block's timeline in ePBS:

 **Gossip**
 - **Initial Validation**: `SignedBeaconBlock` enters through gossip or RPC, with critical validations focusing on the legitimacy of the parent beacon block.